 • If your water comes from a well, consider purchasing an emergency generator to operate the pump during a power failure.

-• Keep your drip irrigation system in good condition by checking it annually, preferably in winter or early spring.
+• Keep your irrigation system in good condition by checking it regularly.
 Make any necessary repairs before the dry season.

-Mulch is a layer of material, commonly organic, spread on the soil surface.
-Mulch has many benefits: it improves soil quality and regulates soil temperature, reduces weeds, and helps retain water.
-There are many types of mulch.
-Common organic mulches include wood chips, leaves, grass clippings, and straw.
+Mulch is a layer of material spread on the soil surface.
+Mulch has many benefits and there are many different types.
 Unfortunately, mulch can be flammable, and can pose a risk to your home if ignited.
-Non-combustible mulches include rock and gravel.

 Mulch guidelines for defensible space zones: